mking/ReactAppTest/RESEARCH.md

 - Does it work in all supported browsers (check both css and js)?
 - Does routing work (both push state and full page load)?
 - Do REACT_APP vars work?
+- Are static files compressed?
+Yes, Netlify does this for us.
+- Are static files cached?
+Yes, Netlify does this for us.